-This monthly series explores the countries you’ll want to visit in 2013.
+This monthly series explores the countries you’ll want to visit soon.
 I’ll be sharing information that includes a little geography, the culture of the country, some of the wonderful sights to see, and unique things to do.
 It’s impossible for me to list everything you can see, and experience, so I will outline some of the main highlights the country has to offer.
 I will also supply you with safety information, and avoid common mistakes.
 So sit back, relax, and let me help you decided where to take that next European holiday.
 View last month’s featured country Croatia here.

 Ireland means more to me than any other country I’ve visited for two reasons.
 The first is because it’s where my ancestors are from, and I was raised to love my heritage and in turn treat Ireland as the homeland.
 There is even a castle Ryan! – My mother’s maiden name.

 Ireland Travel Tips

 The second reason is much deeper and personal.
 Ireland was the first country I’d ever visited overseas.
 That trip changed the course of my life forever.
 I’ll never forget the moment as our plane descended.
 I was frozen, looking out the window at the feeble stone fences that were somehow still standing after decades, the battered castle ruins, and the greenest fields I’d ever seen.
 It was a defining moment.
 I was instantly in love, and the backpacker in me was born.
 Everyone should visit Ireland at least once.

 From its quiet villages and big cities to its emerald coast and medieval castles, this tiny isle has plenty to offer.
 It’s an offer too damn good to refuse.
 Ireland has the power to change lives.
 I’m proof of that.